-The U.S. Department of Agriculture (USDA) announced a new initiative to finance the deployment of climate-smart agriculture and forestry practices—we have details.
+The U.S. Department of Agriculture (USDA) announced a new initiative to finance the deployment of climate-smart agriculture and forestry practices.

-USDA also announced a $3 billion investment in agriculture, animal health, and nutrition—learn more.
+Concurrently, USDA announced a $3 billion investment in agriculture, animal health, and nutrition.

-The next steps: USDA is asking for public input on the initiative, with comments due by November 1, 2021.
-BIO will solicit feedback from members to craft a response.
+USDA is asking for public input on the initiative, with comments due by November 1, 2021.
+The Biotechnology Innovation Organization (BIO) will solicit feedback from members to craft a response.